Anuvarshini027/Flower-Image-Classification/README.md

 ## This app has been deployed on streamlit.
 To view the app check the link below <br>
 https://share.streamlit.io/anuvarshini027/flower-image-classification/main/App_flower_classification.py

+### This app returns the predicted flower with its probability and also a description about it which is done using the wikipedia package.

 ## Streamlit web app implementation of the project.